hylinz/trivia-masters/README.md

   - As a host, I want to start the game so that players can begin answering questions.
   - **Technologies**:
     - Backend: ASP.NET Core MVC
-    - Frontend: React (Button actions, Axios)
+    - Frontend: Next.js (Button actions, Axios)
   - **Tasks**:
-    - Create API endpoint to initialize a game.
+    - Create an API endpoint to initialize a game.
-    - Update React UI for the host to start the game.
+    - Update the Next.js frontend for the host to start the game.

 - [ ] **Display Questions**
   - As a player, I want to see a trivia question with multiple-choice answers so that I can answer it within the time limit.
   - **Technologies**:
     - Backend: ASP.NET Core MVC
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - Fetch questions from the database.
-    - Build a React component to display questions and a timer.
+    - Build a Next.js component to display questions and a timer.

 - [ ] **Answer Question**
   - As a player, I want to select an answer so that I can compete for points.
   - **Technologies**:
     - Backend: ASP.NET Core MVC
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - API endpoint to submit answers.
-    - Update React UI for answer selection.
+    - Update the Next.js frontend for answer selection.

 - [ ] **Update Scores**
   - As a user, I want to see my score after each question so that I know how well I am performing.
   - **Technologies**:
     - Backend: ASP.NET Core MVC, SignalR
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - Calculate scores in the backend.
     - Broadcast score updates via SignalR.
-    - Update React UI to display scores.
+    - Update the Next.js component to display scores.

 ---